 Having clear policies in place can help your organization maintain a standardized, consistent, and synchronized data protection strategy.
 This way, your cybersecurity team will expend less time and effort tackling cybersecurity issues.

-We recommend creating an information security policy based on the three principles of the CIA triad: confidentiality (C), integrity (I), and availability (A).
+We recommend creating an information security policy based on the principles of the CIA triad: confidentiality (C), integrity (I), and availability (A).

 It’s vital to understand how each element of your ISP contributes to the implementation of these principles.
 Below, we delve into the key features that can help you create an efficient information security policy that covers the three CIA principles.